TodorovStanimir/SoftUni-JS-Back-End/Exams/ExpressJS - 18 Dec 2019 - Retake Shared Tripp/README.md

-# ExpressJS - 18 Dec 2019 - Retake Shared Tripp with Mongoose Atlas
+# ExpressJS - 18 Dec 2019 - Retake Shared Tripp with MongoDB Atlas

 ## There are two options to start project